Jira Project Management: Everything You Need to Know

 - Three times to go back to normal

 “Z” is just one of many Jira shortcuts.
-In fact, outside of Jira’s main text areas, lots of your keyboard’s key perform handy little functions, such as browsing to a project (g then p), moving to the next issue (j), logging a work issue (w), and much more.
+In fact, outside of Jira’s main text areas, lots of your keyboard’s keys perform handy little functions, such as browsing to a project (g then p), moving to the next issue (j), logging a work issue (w), and much more.
 For a full list, find Jira’s shortcuts here.

-Reduce the amount of emails you get
+Reduce the number of emails you get

 Jira can send email notifications to users when significant events occur.
 For example, you will get a notification when someone creates or completes an issue, or when any of the issue fields have an update.
 If you feel you are getting spam, you should check your Notification scheme.

 Jira is pre-packaged with a notification scheme called the “Default Notification Scheme”.
 All new projects have it by default.
 However, you can disassociate this notification scheme from the project or you can also modify this scheme.
 To check your notification scheme, go to “Jira Settings” > “Issues” > “Notification Schemes”

 Sometimes in Jira, it can be hard to understand what’s urgent and what can wait until tomorrow.
 To get a better view of what you should be focusing on, you can set a reminder (or two).
 Here’s how: